 - Session Block #3 (2 simultaneous sessions on different topics)

 We hope that you can join us for the full day!
 However, if you can only join for part of the day, please indicate that by selecting morning only or afternoon only when you register.

-Sessions: (Please note this information is subject to change.
-More session information will be coming soon)
+Sessions: (Please note this information is subject to change.)

-More Kids in the Woods and and TEN, an Unbeatable Combination!, Anita Evans, Delta School District & Anne Janik, US Forest Service
+More Kids in the Woods and and TEN, an Unbeatable Combination!, Anita Evans, Delta County School District Foundation & Anne Janik, US Forest Service

 Interpreting Science: A Crash Course in Communicating Complex Scientific Topics Effectively, Elise Mulder Osenga, Aspen Global Change Institute

 Understanding a scientific concept and communicating that same topic can present two very different challenges.
 In this session, we will explore basic techniques and strategies for translating complex concepts in a way that is accessible for and interesting to your audience.
 This session is designed for both formal and informal educators and includes interactive components as well as take-home resources.

 Outdoor Wilderness Lab, Frank McGee, Colorado Parks & Wildlife and Greg Weckenbrock, Mesa County Valley School District 51

 This session will provide an overview of a pilot outdoor lab program run cooperatively by Colorado Parks and Wildlife and Mesa County Valley School District 51 with multiple other partners.
 Topics to include curriculum development, funding sources, monitoring and evaluation, and steps to move from a pilot to a district wide program.

 Sustaining Wildness: Reflective Discussion, Sarah Johnson, Roaring Fork Conservancy